nicolasmurgueitio/depthreat_pathways/README.md

 # Deprivation and Threat Pathways

-Code for Murgueitio et al (under review).
+Code for Murgueitio et al (2024).
 Developmental mechanisms linking deprivation and threat to psychopathology and school outcomes.